Last updated 7th July, 2018

 Jeffrey Dahmer was beaten to death in prison two years later by fellow inmate Christopher Scarver who has claimed he found Dahmer ‘unrepentant’ for his crimes.
 Scaver, a convicted murderer himself, has recently broken his silence on why he killed Dahmer, an attack that has taken him from the shadows and into the spotlight for being the person who murdered one of America’s most notorious serial killers.

 Jeffrey Dahmer was 18 when he committed his first murder in 1978 after picking up hitch-hiker Steven Mark Hicks.
-Hicks went willingly with Dahmer on the pretence of drinks and listening to music.
+Hicks went willingly with Dahmer on the pretense of drinks and listening to music.

 Dahmer did not want Hicks to leave; he hit him over the head with a dumbbell and then strangled him.
 He dismembered his body and buried the remains in the backyard of his family home where he was living at the time.
 The flesh was dissolved in acid and the bones crushed to ensure he had got rid of the body entirely.
 By the time of his arrest, Dahmer was living in his own apartment with less chance of his activities being discovered.

-In July 1991 Dahmer invited three men back to his home, only one accepted his offer, 32 year old Tracy Edwards.
+In July 1991 Dahmer invited three men back to his home, only one accepted his offer, 32-year-old Tracy Edwards.
 Once at the apartment, Dahmer forcibly tried to take nude photos of Edwards while threatening him with a knife.
-Edwards tried to befriend Dahmer and please him, realising his life was in danger.
+Edwards tried to befriend Dahmer and please him, realizing his life was in danger.
 Edwards found the right moment when Dahmer was distracted, punched him and ran out the front door.

 Officers found an array of body parts and bones of his victims all around the apartment; in the fridge, on the stove, in plant pots and in his bedroom.
 Never before had police officers stumbled across such a crime scene and they are unlikely to ever again.